Tehran Metro Line 1: Route

 The line starts at the northern terminus of Shari'ati Street, Tajrish neighbourhood and runs south along Shari'ati Street for about 5 km.
 It runs briefly more westward along Mirdamad Boulevard.
 After passing through Mirdamad Station, it resumes its normal axis, reaching Beheshti Station where it intersects with Line 3.
 It mirrors the course of Dr. Mofatteh Street and after intersecting with Line 4 at Darvazeh Dowlat Station, on Sa'adi Street it rapidly intersects with Line 2 at Imam Khomeini Station at Toopkhaneh.
 It again shifts briefly southwest along Khayyam Street.
 Past Shush Station, the line surfaces and continues south, passing through Rey, and Behesht-e Zahra, Kahrizak, reaching Shahr-e Aftab Metro Station at Shahed station.

 Imam Khomeini Airport branch

-Since April 2016 the 4 km branch from further platforms at Shahed - Bagher hahr Station to Shahr-e-Aftab Station opened, this new line was numbered 8 in the metro network.
+Since April 2016 the 5 km branch from further platforms at Shahed - Bagher hahr Station to Shahr-e-Aftab Station opened, this new line was numbered 8 in the metro network.
 As line 8, it was extended by 26 km to Imam Khomeini Airport in August 2017.
-With the inauguration of the 19 km long phase 3, the extension to Parand in December 2023, this whole airport branch was renumbered to line 1 again.
+With the inauguration of the 19 km long phase 3, the extension to Parand in November 2023, this whole airport branch was renumbered to line 1 again.

+Stations

+Saadi

+Saadi Metro Station is a station on Tehran Metro Line 1.
+It is located in the junction of Saadi Street and Jomhuri-ye Eslami Street.
+It is between Imam Khomeini Metro Station and Darvaze Dolat Metro Station.